Disconnectedness and unboundedness of the solution sets of monotone vector variational inequalities: Introduction

 The remaining part of this paper consists of four sections.
-Section 2 gives some definitions, notations, and auxiliary results on vector variational inequalities.
-Section 3 establish some technical results concerning the basic multifunctions of monotone vector variational inequalities.
-The main results on the connectedness structure of the solution sets of monotone vector variational inequalities are shown in Section 4.
+Section \ref{sec_pre} gives some definitions, notations, and auxiliary results on VVIs.
+Section \ref{sec_basic} establishes some technical results concerning the basic multifunctions of monotone VVIs.
+The main results on the disconnectedness and the unboundedness of the solution sets of monotone VVIs are shown in Section~\ref{sec_dis}.
 The last section gives two examples and presents two open questions.